The original start of the title was Master Mind Fu** . . . Which still works.

 Do they expect me to be an activist?

-Do they stand by someone who is a known bully?
+Do they stand by someone in their agency/group who is a known bully?
 (Sadly, this happens.)

 Do they come up with constructive solutions to disagreement, maturely?